sqz-xy/gad-sdk/docs_sphinx/longform/example-my-first-gad.rst

    gh.SetOutputModeToUdp(unit_ip);

-This block of code initialises an instance of the `GadHandler` and sets it up to either send Generic Aiding data via UDP.
+This block of code initialises an instance of the `GadHandler` and sets it up to send binary Generic Aiding data via UDP.

 .. code-block:: c++